Arizona Divorce Laws

 Couples May File for a Legal Separation If They Do Not Wish to Get Divorced

-Arizona allows for couples to get legally separated, either before they are divorced or in lieu of a divorce.
+Arizona divorce laws allow couples to get legally separated, either before they are divorced or in lieu of a divorce.
 In order for a legal separation to proceed, at least one spouse must be a resident of Arizona and both spouses must agree to the separation.

 Arizona Is Considered a “Community Property State”